linrongbin16/fzfx.nvim/README.md

   popup = {
     -- float window options pass to 'vim.api.nvim_open_win()' API. win_opts = {
+      -- by default popup window is in the centor of editor.
-      -- popup window can be placed relative to
+      -- you can also place it relative to
       -- 1. editor: whole vim.
       -- 2. win: current window.
       -- 3. cursor: cursor in current window.